Lee has an embarrassingly deep love of all things "Mass Effect." Her favorite is the original first game.

 That's the entire point of the Rannoch arc and every robot sentience arc there ever was: Racism Bad.
 It's an allegory, folks.
 An overused one, to be sure, but an allegory just the same.

 People hate Legion for lying in Mass Effect 3 (honestly, because his writer left, there was more wrong with him than just his lying in the third game), but he wasn't lying to deceive Shepard.
-He was lying to protect his people from the quarian, who will never see the geth as anything more than mere machines.
+He was lying to protect his people from the quarian, who would never see the geth as anything more than mere machines.
 If asked, Legion even straight-up says that he didn't lie because he doubted Shepard: he lied because he feared the quarians would try to stop him from saving the rest of his people from the geth census.

 In hindsight, it makes perfect sense that the geth heretics would follow Saren and Sovereign and that the geth would follow Shepard: the geth were lost children in need of guidance.